-Ara Sarkissian began studying the violin at the age of four and continues to enjoy performing and teaching both domestically and abroad.
+Ara Sarkissian began studying violin at the age of four and continues to teach and perform domestically and abroad.

-As a performer of contemporary music, he has collaborated with esteemed composers including Pierre Boulez, Peter Eötvös, Helmut Lachenmann, Wolfgang Rihm, Steve Reich, Frederic Rzewski, and George Benjamin.
-A highlight of his career was performing George Benjamin’s "Palimpsests I and II" under the direction of Pierre Boulez at the Lucerne Festival in Switzerland holds a special place for him.
+As a performer and advocate of contemporary music, Sarkissian has collaborated with esteemed composers including Pierre Boulez, Peter Eötvös, Helmut Lachenmann, Wolfgang Rihm, Steve Reich, Frederic Rzewski, and George Benjamin.
+Among the many highlights of his career to date, performing under the direction of Pierre Boulez at the Lucerne Festival in Switzerland holds a special place for him.

-Sarkissian received his bachelor’s and master’s degrees in Violin Performance from the New England Conservatory of Music in Boston, Massachusetts.
-While there, his principal teachers were Marylou Speaker Churchill and James Oliver Buswell, IV.
-Other important mentors include Mary LaMonaca, Paul Biss, Carol Ou, Paul Katz, Roger Tapping, Phil Setzer, and Soovin Kim.
+Sarkissian received his Bachelors and Masters of Music degrees in Violin Performance with academic honors from The New England Conservatory of Music in Boston, Massachusetts.
+While there, his principal teachers were Marylou Speaker Churchill and James Oliver Buswell IV.
+Other important mentors throughout his career include Mary LaMonaca, Lynn Chang, Paul Biss, Carol Ou, Phil Setzer, and Soovin Kim.

 In my studio, I emphasize performance as the main vehicle for learning.
 By giving students a practice stage to hone their skill, they learn to become artists willing to be vulnerable and risk saying something with their craft.

 B.M., Violin Performance - New England Conservatory of Music

 M.M., Violin Performance - New England Conservatory of Music